 “Everybody in this country should learn how to program a computer… because it teaches you how to think”

-1. Attractive Salary and Multiple Career Opportunities:
+1. Attractive Salary and Multiple Career Opportunities

 Technology is vast and there are plenty of job opportunities available if you know how to code.
 Programmers are high in demand all over the world.
 You can become a freelancer and work freely, you can work for some companies, you can work on your own side projects or you can also use your coding skill for your own startup.
 The salary of programmers is also attractive because it requires critical thinking and situation analysis.
 People who are masters in programming work for a few hours but earn more also they are more flexible in their daily lives to do their job.
 Below is the estimated salary of computer programmers in India.

-2. Develop Problem-Solving and Logical Skill:
+2. Develop Problem-Solving and Logical Skills

-So learning and doing programming is an exercise for your brain that eventually improves your problem solving and logical ability.
+So learning and doing programming is an exercise for your brain that eventually improves your problem-solving and logical ability.
 Learning to code will teach you to understand this world, to solve the problems we encounter every day in our life and that is the best thing you can do to change this world.
 You help people by using computer technologies and you earn respect for that too.
 You eventually become a smarter person when you see the whole picture of the real-world problem and you solve that using your logical approach.

-3. Develop Interpersonal Skills:
+3. Develop Interpersonal Skills

-Coding not only improve your technical skill, but it also helps in improving the soft skills.
-Most of the time when you are working in a team you need to collaborate with other co-workers, you may have to discuss project with them, you need to interact with your manager and all these things eventually develop your soft skill which not only helps in building a good relationship in your professional life but also in personal life.
+Coding not only improve your technical skill, but it also helps in improving your soft skills.
+Most of the time when you are working in a team you need to collaborate with other co-workers, you may have to discuss the project with them, you need to interact with your manager and all these things eventually develop your soft skill which not only helps in building a good relationship in your professional life but also in personal life.
 Magic happens in coding when you collaborate with other smart people and build something together that actually something meaningful for people in this world.

-4. Technologies Are Ruling the World:
+4. Technologies Are Ruling the World

-Technology is embedded everywhere and there is no doubt that it has become a part of our daily life whether it’s entertainment or we have to communicate to someone or we have to go somewhere.
+Technology is embedded everywhere and there is no doubt that it has become a part of our daily life whether it’s entertainment or we have to communicate with someone or we have to go somewhere.
 We are relying on technologies and there are thousands of industries dependent on computer programs to run their business operations.
 Scientists use computers to analyze and see the results of their experiments and for their own research.
 It is used in data analysis, finance, food industry, education, customer service, health sector from creating an app or website useful for others to drive a car.
 It’s strange that from morning to evening we are relying on technologies but very few people know how to code.

-5. Coding is Creativity:
+5. Coding is Creativity

-Coding is always considered as all about something computational, mathematical, frustrating and boring but there is a creative side of coding as well.
+Coding is always considered as all about something computational, mathematical, frustrating, and boring but there is a creative side of coding as well.
 When programmers see something is imperfect in this world then it becomes their job to analyze the problem and to give a visionary solution.
 They see a complete picture of a problem people encounter and they use their creative logical approach to find out the solution for that.
-Just like painters, a clever programmer picks a suitable programming language, design patterns, patterns of logical expression to implement the solution.
+Just like painters, a clever programmer picks a suitable programming language, design patterns, and patterns of logical expression to implement the solution.

-6. Understanding of Both Sides of the Equation in Business:
+6. Understanding of Both Sides of the Equation in Business

-In any kind of industry or business, it always becomes difficult for a non-programmer or departments who have to do nothing with coding understanding the complete process that requires to get the job done.
+In any kind of industry or business, it always becomes difficult for a non-programmer or departments who have to do nothing with coding to understand the complete process that requires to get the job done.
 A misunderstanding is always developed between engineers and non-programmers when it comes to finding a solution for a specific problem.
-When you have the coding skill, you can visualize or at least understand the risk, challenges, time from an engineer’s point of view.
-It doesn’t matter you are a manager, team leader or marketer in your company if you know about coding, you understand both sides of the table.
+When you have the coding skill, you can visualize or at least understand the risk, challenges, and time from an engineer’s point of view.
+It doesn’t matter if you are a manager, team leader, or marketer in your company if you know about coding, you understand both sides of the table.
 You are able to tackle the problems smoothly and that’s very important to run a business successfully.

-7. Empowering and Life-Changing Experience:
+7. Empowering and Life-Changing Experience

-Programming always gives you a new challenge where you have to take the risk every time and that teaches you to take the risk in your life too.
-The world is full of software, apps, website and when you build these things on your own you feel more confident and powerful.
+Programming always gives you a new challenge where you have to take a risk every time and that teaches you how to take the risk in your life too.
+The world is full of software, apps, and website and when you build these things on your own you feel more confident and powerful.
 When a programmer is able to solve a problem that had no solution before it becomes a life-changing experience for them.

 Whether you want to uncover the secrets of the universe, or you just want to pursue a career in the 21st century, basic computer programming is an essential skill to learn.